 Peter also covered the Delhi Commonwealth Games, which were his fifth as a presenter and commentator and called Athletics and Canoeing at the London Olympics in 2012.

-He's as busy as ever covering sport on radio station 94.1FM.
-He's written six books and is currently writing his 7th, with previous titles including:
+Peter has written six books and is currently writing his 7th, with previous titles including:

 - Legends of Australian Sport – the Inside Story (UQP 2004)